Collien Ulmen-Fernandes: Early life

-Fernandes was born in Hamburg, Germany to a father of Goan Indian origin and a German mother.
+Fernandes was born in Hamburg to a Goan Indian father of Konkani and Portuguese descent and a Hungarian German mother.
 She has one younger sister, Elaine.

-Aged 15, Fernandes moved out from home to begin her career as a model.
+At age 15, she moved out from home to begin her career as a model.
 Fernandes was interested in music and started singing with the band Yam Yam.
 She went to dance schools in Hamburg and London.

 Career

 Fernandes featured in a number of music videos as background dancer for artists such as Enrique Iglesias and Dieter Bohlen's band Modern Talking.
 Producers took note of this, and she soon signed a record contract with BMG.

 Fernandes began her TV career in 2000 presenting a number of shows and in the autumn of 2001 became the new presenter of Bravo TV on RTL2.
 This followed with guest appearances by The Dome and TV total.
-Since 2003, she has been a presenter of a number of shows on the music television channel VIVA and DSF's Maxim TV ...
+Since 2003, she has been a presenter of a number of shows on the music television channel VIVA and DSF's Maxim TV.